ooliver1/a-level-project/writeup/writeup.typ

   [5], [1.5],
 )

-// TODO: ask if this should go in design or development, as I couldn't do this until now but it seems kinda weird here?

 This gives the following mathematical function for the scale:

 $S_x = 1 + (S_z - 3) * 0.25$